osherjacobs/LabWork_Findings/shadow-credentials-dacl-detection.md

 - Set a SACL on all privileged user objects auditing Write all properties, Modify permissions, Modify owner
 - Alert on any 5136 where a non-DC account writes to `msDS-KeyCredentialLink`
 - Alert on 4768 with Pre-Auth Type 16 from non-machine, non-service accounts
-- Add high-value accounts to the Protected Users group — prevents NTLM, forces Kerberos AES
+- Add high-value accounts to the Protected Users group — limits credential material exposure and reduces usefulness of extracted hashes; does not block the Shadow Credentials attack itself
 - Run BloodHound regularly — the Managers → WriteOwner → CTO_BRO ACE is the root cause
 - Implement a tiered admin model: delegated rights should never reach sensitive user objects via flat group membership